Seminars and colloquia

 The Owens Lecture is the premier event of the year in the Department of Mathematics.
 The Lecture is named for Dr. Owen G. Owens, a former professor in the department.

-The mathematics department colloquium is on Mondays at 2:45 p.m. in the Nelson room, 1140/1146 Faculty/Administration Building (FAB), with tea at 2 p.m. in the Commons Room, 1216 FAB.
+The mathematics department colloquium is on Mondays at 2:45 p.m. in the Nelson room, 1146 Faculty/Administration Building (FAB), with tea at 2 p.m. also in the Nelson room.
 Occasionally, the meeting may be moved to another day to accommodate special circumstances.
 For information, please contact Tao Huang.